articaST/integriaims-wp/readme.txt

 7. Insert the shortcode of the Formidable form in a page.
 Fill it, and send it to check if the lead/ticket is inserted correctly.

 == Screenshots ==

-1. This screen shot description corresponds to Menu-WP.png and you can see it in the menu.
+1. This is the Setup Menu where you must configure your access credentials to Integria.
-2. This screen shot description corresponds to Leads-Current-Forms.png and you can see it in the forms you have created.
+2. Here are the forms leads you have created.
-3. This screen shot description corresponds to Leads-Create.png and you can see it in the form to create a new form Lead.
+3. Click the button "Create" to create a new form Lead, then Save Changes.
-4. This screen shot description corresponds to Leads-Create-Example.png and you can see it in the form to create a new form Lead with example data.
-5. This screen shot description corresponds to Tickets-Current-Forms.png and you can see it in the forms you have created.
+4. Here are the forms tickets you have created.
-6. This screen shot description corresponds to Tickets-Create.png and you can see it in the form to create a new form Ticket.
-7. This screen shot description corresponds to Tickets-Create-Example.png and you can see it in the form to create a new form Ticket with example data.
+5. Click the button "Create Ticket" to create a new form Ticket, then Save Changes.
+6. Create previously your forms with the plugin Formidable.

 == Changelog ==